secureblue/Trivalent/docs/README.md

 ## Installation

 Official support is only provided via [secureblue](https://github.com/secureblue/secureblue/).
 Unsupported installation is also possible [via our repo](https://repo.secureblue.dev/secureblue.repo).
-In addition to being unsupported, use of Trivalent outside of secureblue lacks [SELinux confinement](https://github.com/secureblue/secureblue/tree/live/files/scripts/selinux/trivalent).
+In addition to being unsupported, use of Trivalent outside of secureblue lacks SELinux confinement unless Fedora's SELinux policy is swapped for secureblue's.

 ## Post-install